dmerejkowsky/blog/content/post/2017-09-17-why-you-should-try-tdd.md

 * Arrange: initialize resources or objects required by the test
 * Act: exercise the production code
-* Assert: examine the results of the previous action and check it matches what was expected.
+* Assert: examine the actual results of the previous action and check they match what was expected

 Again, by focusing on each part of the tests, you'll get specific skills.